Arizona Court Records

 The ADC sends electronic copies of records to requestors by email or paper copies by mail.
 The Arizona Department of Corrections charges 50 cents per page for paper records and 10 cents per page for each digital download.

-While inmate records may be obtained online, a certified copy of an inmate’s record can only be obtained by making a formal request in writing.
+While inmate records may be obtained online, certified copies of an inmate’s record typically require a formal request in writing.
 The written request should contain the following information:

 Requests may be sent to the ADC in person or by mail to: